Skip to main content

 • GDPR Acknowledgement and Consent Form for Programs in the EU

-*Students participating in programs not led by Hunter faculty will also be required to submit their Course Approval Form by the orientation date or earlier if required.
+*Students participating in programs not led by Hunter faculty will also be required to submit their Course Approval Form by the deadline indicated on the portal.

 Visas for Travel: Check Your Destination’s Requirements